 Spectrum Brands Holdings (SPB) Short-Term Debt issuances (2016)

-Spectrum Brands Holdings (SPB) has disclosed Short-Term Debt issuances for 6 consecutive years, with -$11.5 million as the latest value for Q2 2016.
+Spectrum Brands Holdings has reported Short-Term Debt issuances over the past 6 years, most recently at -$11.5 million for Q2 2016.

 - Quarterly Short-Term Debt issuances fell 221.05% to -$11.5 million in Q2 2016 from the year-ago period, while the trailing twelve-month figure was $6.0 million through Jun 2016, up 105.2% year-over-year, with the annual reading at -$27.5 million for FY2014, 90.83% up from the prior year.